Production Management for Film and Television

 “I wish this course had been around when I started as a Production Manager, as I would have made a lot less mistakes!”
 Sue Vertue, Producer of Sherlock.

-Working with the BBC and leading industry partners, our Production Management course aims to give students the specialist knowledge and valuable hands-on work experience they need for a successful career.
+Delivered in partnership with the BBC and working with leading industry partners, the course aims to give students the specialist knowledge and practical work experience needed for a successful career.

 Recent credits and successes